Are British Values Compatible With Islam?

 “The first question is whether Islam is incompatible with democracy.
 It is certainly not.
 In fact even if one goes by religious text the Qur’an lays emphasis on what it calls ‘shura (consultation) (3:159, 42:38).
 Even the messenger of Allah is required to consult his people in worldly matters and Muslims are required to consult each other in their secular affairs.

-Now it is true such consultation and modern day representative democracy may not be exactly similar.
+Now it is true such consultation and modern-day representative democracy may not be exactly similar.
 However, the spirit of modern democracy and the Qur’anic injunction to consult people is same in spirit.
 New institutions keep on developing and human beings, depending on their worldly experiences keep on changing and refining these institutions.
 The Qur’anic text not only gives the concept of ‘shura (democratic consultation) but does not support remotely any concept of dictatorship or authoritarianism.”

 Moreover, if we look at individual liberty or tolerance of different faiths, then Abou El Fadl (2002) argues that Qur’anic discourses “can readily support an ethic of diversity and tolerance.
-The Qur’an not only expects, but even accepts the reality of difference and diversity within human society.”
+The Qur’an not only expects but even accepts the reality of difference and diversity within human society.”
 (2002: pg15).
 He uses a list of Qur’anic verses to support his argument, such as:

-“To each of you God has prescribed a Law and a Way.
+“To each of you, God has prescribed a Law and a Way.
 If God would have willed, He would have made you a single people.
 But God’s purpose is to test you in what He has given each of you, so strive in the pursuit of virtue, and know that you will all return to God [in the Hereafter], and He will resolve all the matters in which you disagree.”
 (5:49).

 “O humankind, God has created you from male and female and made you into diverse nations and tribes so that you may come to know each other.
 Verily, the most honoured of you in the sight of God is he who is the most righteous.”
 (49:13).

-According to Abou El Fadl (2002), such passages are a clear acceptance of the reality and significance of a diverse religious convictions and laws.
+According to Abou El Fadl (2002), such passages are a clear acceptance of the reality and significance of diverse religious convictions and laws.

-Additionally, research done by Esposite and Mogahed (2007), to which they conducted a major survey of Muslim population in several countries, found that when participants were asked “about their hopes and dreams, many respondents first cite economic issues: better economic conditions, employment opportunities, and improved living standards for a better future.
+Additionally, research done by Esposite and Mogahed (2007), to which they conducted a major survey of the Muslim population in several countries, found that when participants were asked “about their hopes and dreams, many respondents first cite economic issues: better economic conditions, employment opportunities, and improved living standards for a better future.
 These are followed by the needs to improve law and order, eliminate civil tensions and wars, promote democratic ideals in their political systems, as well as enhancing their countries’ international status and independence to ern respect from others and stop outside interference.
 At the same time, domestic priorities include access to better educational systems to eradicate illiteracy and ignorance and to achieve gender equality, social justice and religious freedom.”
 (Esposite and Mogahed, 2007; pg26).

 Hence, we can understand that through the process of reinterpretation of sacred texts and traditions, we can see an emergence of ‘overlapping consensus’ between modern values and certain understanding of Islam (Panjwani, 2016).
-Thus, this falsifies the claim that Islam is incompatible with FBVs, and in reality, Muslims are more likely to embrace such values because the spirit of such values are fundamentally imbedded in the core principles of Islam.
+Thus, this falsifies the claim that Islam is incompatible with FBVs, and in reality, Muslims are more likely to embrace such values because the spirit of such values is fundamentally embedded in the core principles of Islam.

 “Allah does not forbid you in regard to those who have not made war against you on account of (your) religion, and have not driven you forth from your homes, that you show them kindness and deal with them justly; surely Allah loves the doers of justice.”
 (Qu’ran; 60:8)